The Promenade Bolingbrook: History

 The Meijer store, which opened in 2002, five years before the shopping center's opening.

 In May 2002, Meijer opened on the shopping center's property, five years prior to its grand opening.

-The Promenade Bolingbrook officially opened on April 26, 2007, with Macy's, Bass Pro Shops, Barnes & Noble, and Circuit City as its original anchors.
+The Promenade Bolingbrook was developed by Cleveland based Forest City Enterprises, and officially opened on April 26, 2007, with Macy's, Bass Pro Shops, Barnes & Noble, and Circuit City as its original anchors.
 Macy's was initially planned to be a Marshall Field's prior to Macy's rebranding all of their department stores under the Macy's banner.

 Gold Class Cinema would open to the public during the autumn in 2009.
 It was renamed to iPic Theaters in July 2011. iPic closed on December 31, 2021 before being replaced with Star Cinema Grill in February 2022.

 On October 15, 2010, Binny's Beverage Depot opened in the former spot of Circuit City, which went out of business in 2009.

 On December 22, 2018, Prince Arcades opened at 12 p.m.
 The arcade was expanded by July 1, 2024 into an adjacent available lot.

 Rhino Investments Group announced that they had obtained an interest in The Promenade on March 31, 2025.
 Upon obtaining the property, the CEO of Rhino Investments Group stated that plans are being put into place to redevelop the shopping center.

 Upcoming tenants to The Promenade include Arra Jewels and BullVino's Churrascaria Brazilian Steak House.